WhySoBad/abwart/docs/rule.md

 The schedule is expected to be a cron expression in the `<second> <minute> <hour> <day of month> <month> <day of week> <year>` format.
 The [cron](https://github.com/zslayton/cron) crate is used internally for parsing the cron expressions.

+Additionally, a `tidy` flag can be specified for every rule.
+If at least one policy with `tidy` set to `true` is applied to the registry the garbage collector will be run directly after the application of the rule.
+The `tidy` flag only has an effect if set to `true`.

 More about the available policies can be read in the documentation about [policies](policies.md).

 ## Example